obokhove/wetropolis20162020/feedback/README.md

 ## 5. Wetropolis II:  Flood modelling and forecasting challenges in industry workshop 11/12-06-2020 upcoming

-Flood modelling and forecasting challenges in industry workshop https://twenty65.ac.uk/events/flood
+Flood modelling and forecasting challenges in industry workshop https://twenty65.ac.uk/events/flood Due to the Covid-19 pandemic, this showcasing is cancelled/deferred.

 ## 6. Wetropolis II: showcasing as part of 6th form conference, 40 students, 02-07-2020 upcoming
+Due to the Covid-19 pandemic, this showcasing is cancelled/deferred or will become a virtual showcasing, to-be-determined.